arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

 #### Impact

-Roopinder Tara, Director of Content at ENGINEERING.com [called](http://www.worldcadaccess.com/blog/2014/08/autodesk-flow-design-the-easiest-to-use-cfd-program-ever.html) Flow Design the "*easiest-to-use CFD program ever.*"
+The product has seen commercial success, and Roopinder Tara, Director of Content at ENGINEERING.com [called](http://www.worldcadaccess.com/blog/2014/08/autodesk-flow-design-the-easiest-to-use-cfd-program-ever.html) Flow Design the "*easiest-to-use CFD program ever.*"

-But, the thing I love about designing products to empower people is that they will inherently be used in unpredictable ways.
+The thing I love about designing products to empower people is that they will inherently be used in unpredictable ways.
 For example...

 **Superbowl XLVIII**
 {: .mdl-color-text--grey-600}